Picovoice/rhino/demo/mcu/stm32f411/README.md

 # Rhino Speech-To-Intent Engine Demo for STM32F411 (Multiple languages)

-This package contains a demo project for the STM32F411 Discovery kit using Porcupine wake word engine.
+This package contains a demo project for the STM32F411 Discovery kit using Rhino speech to intent engine.

 ## Supported Languages